zaiisao/Documentation/en/Video/initialize_mac_video.md

 ```

 ## Next Steps
-You have now finished creating the AgoraRtcEngine instance and can start a call with the following steps:
+You have now finished creating the AgoraRtcEngine instance and can start a video call with the following steps:

 * [Join a Channel](../../en/Video/join_video_mac.md)
 * [Publish and Subscribe to Streams](../../en/Video/publish_mac.md)